Guru Tegh Bahadur Nagar, Delhi

-Originally named after Kingsway, an avenue built as a precursor to the residence of the Viceroy of India following the Delhi Durbar of 1911, the location was ultimately shifted to Raisina Hill, its current site.
-The road formerly known as Kingsway was rechistened to Rajpath after the British withdrawal from India.
+Originally named after the Kingsway, an avenue built as a precursor to the residence of the Viceroy of India following the Delhi Durbar of 1911, the location was ultimately shifted to Raisina Hill, its current site.
+The road formerly known as the Kingsway was rechristened to Rajpath after the British withdrawal from India.
 The area stretched over twenty-five square miles from the banks of Yamuna River in the east to Shalimar Bagh in the west.
-After independence, it became the site of Delhi's largest refugee camp, accommodating 300,000 refugees.
+After India's independence, it became the site of Delhi's largest refugee camp, accommodating 300,000 refugees.
 Today, it is a bustling residential area, home to a significant student population due to its close proximity to Delhi University.
-The locality is served by the GTB Nagar station on the Yellow Line of the Delhi Metro.
+The locality is served by the Guru Tegh Bahadur Nagar station on the Yellow Line of the Delhi Metro.